nesscs/NessVMS_OS/README.md

 MAKE SURE YOU HAVE ATLEAST 20gb SPACE AVAILABLE ON YOUR SYSTEM HDD

 # Warning
+Although these scripts are public facing, they are not intended for general consumption.
+Do not blindly run these scrips, they are unsupported.
+You WILL NOT receive technical support if you run these without direction.

 This will create a bootable linux usb install disk that will wipe any computer that boots it automatically, don't leave it in a machine you don't want to wipe.

 ## Linux Basics
  - Whenever you see `~` this means your *Home* directory